 – Negotiating and Persuading

 These mean having strong convincing power, high self-esteem, and good emotional intelligence.

 This signifies being at home with numbers and doing the smartest way to solve math problems.

 This implies keeping your poise even when you’re facing problems.

 These refer to being faithful to your boss, punctual, and obedient to the company rules.
 They also mean producing the results your boss expects.

-This means valuing or trusting your potentials, adapting to changes, and being able to do any work at any situations.
+This means valuing or trusting your potentials, adapting to changes, and being able to do any work in any situations.

 If you want to get your employer’s attention, show them you have the soft skills they seek.

-What other soft skills employers want from jobseekers today?
-Share your thoughts on the comments section below.
+What other soft skills employers want from job seekers today?
+Share your thoughts in the comments section below.
 For more career tips and interesting blogs, visit this page.
-Let our resume experts help you get to your dream job with our curriculum vitae writing services!
+Let our resume experts help you get your dream job with our curriculum vitae writing services!